-Long-time University of Mary Washington coach and athletic administrator Dana Hall was promoted to the full-time administrative role of Senior Associate Director of Athletics July 1st, 2013, according to UMW Athletic Director Ken Tyler.
+Long-time University of Mary Washington coach and athletic administrator Dana Hall was promoted to the full-time administrative role of Senior Associate Director of Athletics July 1st, 2013.
 Hall, who coached the field hockey and women’s lacrosse teams simultaneously for 21 years, and women’s lacrosse for 23 seasons, transitioned into the new role of full time administrator at the start of the 2013 fall term.

-“I am very pleased that Dana has accepted our offer to become Senior Associate Director of Athletics”, said Tyler on Saturday.
+“I am very pleased that Dana has accepted our offer to become Senior Associate Director of Athletics”, said UMW Director of Athletics KenTyler.
 “During her long and illustrious coaching career, she has had a positive impact on countless student-athletes.
 I look forward to working with her in this new role for the benefit of the entire department and I know she will do a great job.”

 Hall was an assistant athletic director in addition to her coaching duties from 1998 – 2013 where she was in charge of student-athlete educational and community engagement programs, SAAC, and other duties as assigned by the Athletic Director.
 She continues to serve as the department’s Senior Woman’s Administrator, and will take on duties as the Director of Daily Operations for the athletic department.